 Christmas Traditions in Germany

-German christmas traditions for Santa Claus or Father Christmas is der Weihnachtsmann, who brings presents for children on December 24, which is the main day for the holiday.
+German Christmas traditions for Santa Claus or Father Christmas is der Weihnachtsmann, who brings presents for children on December 24, which is the main day for Christmas traditions Germany.

-Christmas traditions of Germany also include decorating a Christmas tree, folding complex paper stars, and advent is also a big part of the holiday.
+Christmas in Germany also includes decorating a Christmas tree, folding complex paper stars, and advent is also a big part of the holiday.